 A sound fundamental knowledge of chemistry forms the groundwork for the successful development of research skills.
 Fundamental understanding in our program is measured during the second year of study with the completion of written qualifying examinations.
-These vary depending on the area of specialization and are usually given as monthly cumulative exams in which case the student receives a pass, half pass or fail on each and is required to attain 4 passes out of 8 attempts.
-A conclusive examination by the Ph.D. committee at the final defense serves as the conclusive determination of the student's overall knowledge of the field.
+These vary depending on the area of specialization and are usually given as monthly cumulative exams in which case the student receives a pass, half pass or fail on each and is required to attain 2 or 3 passes (depending on the area of specialization) out of 6 attempts.

+A conclusive examination by the M.S. committee at the final defense serves as the conclusive determination of the student's overall knowledge of the field.

-Research capability is evaluated at the oral qualifying exam which is held during the 6th or 7th semester of study.
-The student is expected to present a well formulated research plan with preliminary research results and proposed research directions for the development of a dissertation.
-The committee bases their evaluation of the examination on the clarity of the written document, the amount and quality of the preliminary results, the depth of understanding of those results and a demonstrated clear ability to extrapolate the findings in a well-defined research theme.
+Research capability is evaluated at the oral thesis exam.
+The student is expected to present a well formulated research project with defendable results.
+The committee bases their evaluation of the examination on the clarity of the written document, the amount and quality of the research results, the depth of understanding of those results and a demonstrated clear ability to discuss all aspects of the work.
 The examination results in a decision of a full pass, conditional pass or failure.
-In the latter two situations the student is either permitted to repeat the exam or asked to complete an MS degree.
+In the conditional pass situation the student is permitted to repeat the exam.

-Oral presentation skills are assessed in a literature seminar, presented in the second year of study, and a research seminar, presented in the last year of study.
-These are evaluated by the entire audience of student peers (using feedback forms) and faculty, the faculty evaluations being used to determine the outcome.
-The faculty in attendance evaluate four criteria: appropriateness of the chosen topic (in the case of a literature seminar), scientific merit (scientific rigor and understanding of the scientific principles discussed), presentation (including organization, oral skills and effective use of visual aids) and response to audience questions.
+Oral presentation skills are assessed in a literature seminar, presented in the second year of study, and in the oral presentation at the thesis defense.
+The seminar is evaluated by the entire audience of student peers (using feedback forms) and faculty, the faculty evaluations being used to determine the outcome.
+The faculty in attendance evaluate four criteria: appropriateness of the chosen topic, scientific merit (scientific rigor and understanding of the scientific principles discussed), presentation (including organization, oral skills and effective use of visual aids) and response to audience questions.
 After the seminar the student meets with the faculty instructor to review the evaluations and receive critique.
 Students who are judged as weak in any of these criteria may be required to give an additional seminar.
-The oral presentation which summarizes the dissertation research is given at the final defense and evaluated by the committee on the basis of its scientific rigor and professional demeanor.
+The oral presentation which summarizes the thesis research is given at the final defense and evaluated by the committee on the basis of its scientific rigor and professional demeanor.